This article provides detailed explanations on the report and dashboard parameters available in PPO:

-The user also has the option to disable the Global Filter in order to show filtered out / completed projects.
+The user can also disable the global filter by clicking on the Global Filter toggle to show filtered out / completed projects.

 Examples of reports and dashboards that make use of a project filter combo are the Alert and Reminder report, the Portfolio dashboard and the Risks dashboard.

 PPO makes use of entity list parameters to define report parameters in terms of project related entities.
-For example, the Monthly Timesheet report makes use of an employee list to select which employee the report must show for.
+For example, the Scrum - Sprint Backlog dashboard makes use of an entity list to select which Sprint the report must show for.

 Similar to project filters, entity filters are used to specify multiple entity records that should appear on the report or dashboard.